LikeTheSalad/android-stem/README.md

 ### 1.- Templates
-All you have to do is to define string templates inside your XML string files, the file to add these templates to can be any file inside your values folders, not necesarily the "strings.xml" file but any other within the same directory will work too.
+All you have to do is to define string templates inside your XML string files, the file to add these templates to can be any file inside your values folders, not necessarily the "strings.xml" file but any other within the same directory will work too.
 In order to create a template all you need to do is to set its name with the `template_` prefix.
 So for example, if you want your final "resolved" string name